OpenCS-ontology/scpe-archives-scraper/README.md

 * `prism:startingPage` - Starting page in the volume.
 Need not be a number.
 * `prism:endingPage` - Ending page in the volume.
 Need not be a number.
 * `prism:keyword` - One of the keywords for this paper.
 Multiple keywords allowed.
-* `frbr:realization` - Blank node of class `fabio:DigitalManifestation` with properties:
+* `fabio:hasManifestation` - Blank node of class `fabio:DigitalManifestation` with properties:
 	* `dcterms:format` - Always "application/pdf".
 	* `fabio:hasURL` - URL to the PDF file for this paper (as URI).
 * `dcterms:creator` - Link to each of the `:Author`s.